 - Perpetual Succession with Nominee Requirement: An OPC continues to exist even in the event of the owner’s demise or incapacity, as a nominee is required to take over.
 This element of perpetual succession distinguishes an OPC from a sole proprietorship.

 - Separate Legal Entity: The company exists separately from its owner, meaning it can own property, incur debts, and enter into contracts in its name.
-This legal separation answers the main question that comes to entrepreneurs, which is what is one person company in Company law.

 - Less Compliance than Private Limited Companies: While an OPC has to meet statutory requirements, it benefits from a simplified regulatory process compared to a full-fledged private limited company.